 NOTE – It’s not unusual for house sitters to apply for a number of sits over a short period and if you delay in contacting your preferred sitter, you may find they have accepted another sit elsewhere.
 This has happened to us many times.
 We have been contacted a week or a month after initially applying and sadly for those home owners we had accepted sits elsewhere 90% of the time.

-If you follow the above tips you will be well on your way to securing a great house sitter matched to your needs.
+If you follow the top housesitting tips shared above you will be well on your way to securing a great house sitter matched to your needs.
 And likely you will have made a new friend in the process.

 About the Author